JimDesu/basis-lang/spec.md

 ## 10. The Obligation System

-Basis provides two related top-level declaration forms that govern resource-obligation tracking.
-A **`.resource`** governs an obligation that must be discharged within the scope that acquired it &mdash; a strictly local duty.
-A **`.promise`** governs an obligation that may travel beyond its acquiring scope and be discharged in the future.
-The two share a single underlying model; `.promise` is `.resource` extended with escape.
-This section develops them in that order: &sect;10.1&ndash;&sect;10.9 develop `.resource` in full, and &sect;10.10&ndash;&sect;10.16 add only what escape requires.
+Basis provides one top-level declaration form governing obligation tracking: the **`.promise`**, which binds a duty to a value at its acquisition and guarantees the duty is discharged &mdash; within the acquiring scope by default, or deferred by ownership transfer to the eventual owner's lifetime end. &sect;10.1&ndash;&sect;10.9 develop the declaration, the analysis, and in-scope discharge; &sect;10.10&ndash;&sect;10.16 develop escape and deferral.

 ### 10.1 Motivation